ryderdamen/colour_my_change/README.md

-# Colour Your Loss
+# Colour Your Change
-A web application for generating a weight loss roadmap.
+A web application for generating a weight change and fitness roadmap.